realA10001986/Dash-Gauges/README.md

 >
 >This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.

-##### &#9654; Places without a WiFi network
+##### &#9654; Places without WiFi network

-If no TCD is present, keep your Dash Gauges operating in AP-mode.
+In this case and with no [Time Circuits Display](https://tcd.out-a-ti.me) at hand, keep your Dash Gauges operating in AP-mode.

-If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your Dash Gauges to the TCD's own WiFi network: Click on "WiFi Configuration" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *Network name (SSID)*.
+If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your Dash Gauges to the TCD's own WiFi network: Run the TCD in AP-Mode, and on your Dash Gauges' Config Portal, click on "WiFi Configuration" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *Network name (SSID)*.
 If you password-proteced your TCD-AP, enter this password below.
 See [here](#car-setup) for more details.

 After completing this step, your Dash Gauges are ready to be configured through the "Config Portal".